 To finish off, I’d like to say a few words about the phrase “M`sit No`maq”, which means “all my relations”.
 It basically encapsulates the Mi’kmaq perspective on the world.

 What does this phrase mean, exactly?
 Who are my relations?

-And I have a brief anecdote to share too, which I think encapsulates the concept: One day, after a big rainstorm, my dad came into the house, d said “Hey kids, I need your help.
+And I have a brief anecdote to share too, which I think encapsulates the concept: One day, after a big rainstorm, my dad came into the house, and said “Hey kids, I need your help.
 A frog laid a bunch of eggs in this puddle out back, and it’s drying up now, and they’re all going to die if we don’t get them into the pond.”
 So for the next two hours, in the sun and the muggy weather, we transported these gelatinous frog eggs and these squirmy little tadpoles from their shrinking puddle into the pond near our house.
 And as we did this, I realized that to my dad, the fragility of these animals mattered in the same way that our own fragility mattered.
 So for me, that was a really concrete experience of what that phrase “all my relations” means.
 “Let me not forget our mutual vulnerability”, and let the way that we treat each other reflect these ties that bind us all.